Furoshiki, or Japanese wrapping cloth, is a zero waste and affordable alternative to gift wrap. (Photo: Ekoshiki)

 Recycled paper

-Instead of purchasing new wrapping paper, take a look around you.
-Do you have scrap paper floating around your house or office that could be repurposed into wrapping paper?
+Instead of purchasing new wrapping paper, look around you.
+Do you have scrap paper around your home or office that could be repurposed into wrapping paper?
 (Make sure you have no sensitive information on the paper before using it for gifts!)

 Decorate the wrapping with children’s drawings, your own doodles or potato stamps.
 Get crafty!